BRAIN-Lab-AI/ForecastAI-Crypto-Bridging-Blockchain-Trends-Social-Whispers/README.md

 - **Affiliations:** KFUPM

 ## Introduction
-Write 1-2 technical paragraphs (feel free to add images if you would like).

 The paper that I have chosen to work on is "Deep learning and NLP in cryptocurrency forecasting: Integrating financial, blockchain, and social media data" by Gurgul, Lessmann and Härdle.
 This paper is inspired by the recent events in the cryptocurrency world and is related to cryptocurrency forecasting using application of latest techniques.

 With the rapid growth of cryptocurrency markets over the last decade, it has become a center of attention for both Financial Technology (FinTech) enthusiasts and computer scientists due to their high volatility and sensitivity to multifaceted drivers.
 Contrary to traditional assets, the prices of cryptocurrency get affected by blockchain activity, social media sentiments, and influential individuals' opinions while also getting some influence by financial indicators.
 Artificial Intelligence (AI) and its applications, like Machine Learning (ML) approaches, have gained notoriety for this domain, specifically Deep Learning (DL) techniques as they can model complicated nonlinear dependencies and exploit the highly dimensional data.